awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-file.md

 **To limit file share access to specific AD users and groups**

-1. Choose the file share that you want to limit access to\.
+1. In the Storage Gateway console, choose the file share that you want to limit access to\.

 1. For **Actions**, choose **Edit SMB settings** to open the **Edit Allowed/Denied users and groups** dialog box\.